 There are things you can do to help:

-plan your sexual activities ahead, in a part of the day when you have more energy
+plan your sexual activities ahead, during a part of the day when you have more energy

 research shows that regular exercise, even if you feel tired, can help with fatigue

-remember that this tiredness is normal and will ease after treatment stops
+remember that this tiredness is normal and will ease after treatment ends

 Patrick, 72 years